-7. Click Next to proceed to the Layout Builder screen.
+7. Click Next to proceed to the Layout Builder window.
 Here you will have to specify a Key.
-It is a common identifier in both the source files that will identify and reconcile records.
-In this case, we want to reconcile the progress on complaints made against each complaint ID; therefore, we will select Complaint_ID as our Key.
+This will be the common identifier in both the source files that will identify and reconcile records.
+In this case, we want to reconcile the progress on complaints made against each complaint_ID; therefore, we will select Complaint_ID as our Key.

 You may select from the following Survivor Value options:

-- Second – if you want to derive output value from the second source
+- Second – If you want to derive the output value from the second source

-- First If Not Null, Otherwise Second – if you want to bring output value from the first source if the record is not null, otherwise from the second source.
+- First If Not Null, Otherwise Second – If you want to output a value from the first source if the record is not null, otherwise from the second source.

-- Second If not Null, Otherwise First – if you want to bring output value from the second source if it is not null, otherwise from the first source.
+- Second If not Null, Otherwise First – If you want to output a value from the second source if it is not null, otherwise from the first source.

 9. Click Next to proceed to the General Options window, then click OK.

-- General Options screen - this screen shares the options common to most objects on the dataflow.
+- General Options window - This window shares options common to most objects in the dataflow.

-- Clear Incoming Record Messages - when this option is on, any messages coming in from objects preceding the current object will be cleared.
+- Clear Incoming Record Messages - When this option is checked, any messages coming in from objects preceding the current object will be cleared.
 This is useful when you need to capture record messages in the log generated by the current object and filter out any record messages generated earlier in the dataflow.

-- Do Not Process Records with Errors - when this option is on, records with errors will not be output by the object.
-When this option is off, records with errors will be output by the object, and a record message will be attached to the record.
-This record message can then feed into downstream objects on the dataflow, for example a destination file that will capture record messages, or a log that will capture the messages and as well as collect their statistics.
+- Do Not Process Records with Errors - When this option checked, records with errors will not be outputted by the object.
+When this option is unchecked, records with errors will be outputted by the object, and a record message will be attached to the record.
+This record message can then be fed into downstream objects in the dataflow, for example a destination file that will capture record messages, or a log that will capture messages, as well as collect their statistics.

-You will get one of the following outputs according to the output type selected in Reconcile Transformation Properties.
+You will get one of the following outputs according to the output type selected in the Reconcile Transformation Properties window.